Direct Telemetry Access: Evaluation

 \subsubsection{Key-Write Query Speed}

 Querying for data stored in our key-value store using the Key-Write primitive requires the calculation of several hashes.
 Here we evaluate the \emph{worst case} performance scenario, when the collector has to retrieve every redundancy slot before being able to answer a query.
 Specifically, we queried $100M$ random telemetry keys, with a key-value data structure of size $4GiB$ containing $4B$ INT postcards data alongside $4B$ concatenated checksums for query validation.
 Figure~\ref{fig:eval_keywrite_querying_speed} shows the speed at which the collector can answer incoming telemetry queries using various redundancy levels ($N$).

 Key-Write query processing can be easily parallelized, and we found the query performance to scale near-linearly when we allocated more cores for processing.
-For example, 4 cores could query $7.1$ million flow paths per second, while 8 cores manages $14.2$ million queries per second given $N=2$.
+For example, 4 cores could query $7.1$ million flow paths per second with $N=2$, while 8 cores manage $14.2$ million queries per second.

 Figure~\ref{fig:eval_keywrite_querying_breakdown} shows the time breakdown serving queries.
-Most of the execution time is spent calculating CRC hashes, for either verifying the concatenated checksum (\emph{Checksum}), or calculating {memory addresses of the $N$ redundancy entries (\emph{Get Slot}).} { The query performance is therefore highly impacted by the speed of the CRC implementation\footnote{We use the generic Boost libraries' CRC: \url{https://www.boost.org/}.}, and more optimized \mbox{implementations should see a performance increase.}
+Most of the execution time is spent calculating CRC hashes, for either verifying the concatenated checksum (\emph{Checksum}), or calculating {memory addresses of the $N$ redundancy entries (\emph{Get Slot}).} { The query performance is therefore highly impacted by the speed of the CRC implementation\footnote{We use the generic Boost libraries' CRC: \url{https://www.boost.org/}.}, and more optimized implementations should see a performance increase.

-\boldskipper \textbf{Takeaway:} Because of RDMA, our Key-Value store \emph{can insert entries faster than the CPU can query}.
+\nopagebreak \boldskipper \textbf{Takeaway:} Because of RDMA, our Key-Value store \emph{can insert entries faster than the CPU can query}.
 The performance of the CRC implementation plays a key role. }